Wisequacker/energetic-sun-b54e6/content/pages/index.md

         justifyContent: flex-start
   - type: QuoteSection
     colors: colors-d
-    quote: >-
+    quote: >+
-      “It’s great to see someone taking action while still maintaining a sustainable fish supply to home cooks.”
+      “The greatest value of a picture is when it forces us to notice what we never expected to see.”

     name: Isabelle Parks
     title: Head chef at Parks
     styles: